Country Report for Canada

 Alternative care settings

-Corporal punishment is prohibited in foster care in Alberta, British Columbia, Manitoba, Ontario and Quebec.
-There is no explicit prohibition in foster care in New Brunswick, Newfoundland, Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island, Saskatchewan and Yukon.
+Corporal punishment is prohibited in foster care in Alberta (Section 9(a), Residential Facilities Licensing Regulation, Alberta Regulation 161/2004), British Columbia (Section 70(1)(e), Child, Family and Community Service Act), Manitoba (Section 20(a), Foster Homes Licensing Regulation, Manitoba Regulation 18/99), Newfoundland and Labrador (Section 31(2) Children, Youth and Families Regulations, NLR 38/19), Ontario (Section 4, Child, Youth and Family Services Act, 2017), Quebec (to be confirmed) and Yukon (Section 88(1)(a), Child and Family Services Act).
+There is no explicit prohibition in foster care in New Brunswick, Northwest Territories, Nova Scotia, Nunavut, Prince Edward Island and Saskatchewan and.
 Corporal punishment is prohibited in state provided care in Alberta, British Columbia, Manitoba and Yukon.
 In Ontario, it is prohibited in provincially-licensed childcare programmes and foster homes, and for all children receiving services from a child protection agency or other service provider licensed or approved by the province.

 Corporal punishment is prohibited in childcare in all provinces and territories except Quebec.